 Prolonged irritation causes the cells lining the esophagus to change, which results in a condition called Barrett esophagus.
 Changes may occur without symptoms.
 These abnormal cells are precancerous and can sometimes progress to cancer.

 When symptoms point to the diagnosis of GERD, treatment can be started without testing.
 Testing is usually reserved for situations in which the diagnosis is not clear, treatment has not controlled symptoms, or symptoms have been present for a long time.

-When testing is needed, the first test is usually to examine the esophagus using a flexible viewing tube ( endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ).
+When testing is needed, the first test is usually to examine the esophagus using a flexible viewing tube (endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more ).
 Endoscopy is the best test for diagnosing esophagitis, erosive esophagitis, esophageal ulcer, esophageal strictures, esophageal cancer, and Barrett esophagus.
 During endoscopy, doctors may remove tissue for examination under a microscope (biopsy).

 Pressure measurements at the lower esophageal sphincter using a test called manometry Manometry Manometry is measurement of pressure within various parts of the digestive tract.
 People must not eat or drink anything after midnight before the test.
 In this test, a flexible tube with pressure... read more indicate how well the sphincter is functioning and also provide information on the strength with which the esophageal muscles push.
 The information gained from this test helps the doctor decide whether surgery is an appropriate treatment.

 Proton pump inhibitors (PPIs) or sometimes histamine-2 blockers